Get Your Employment Arbitration Case Packet — File in Eden Without a Lawyer

 - Power Imbalances: unequal bargaining power can influence the arbitration agreement process.

 It is crucial for both sides to understand their rights and obligations and to approach arbitration with transparency and fairness.
-The application of Critical Race & Postcolonial Theory reminds us that power dynamics, especially related to race and social status, can influence dispute outcomes, urging parties to pursue equitable processes.
+The application of Critical Race & Postcolonial Theory reminds us that a local employer, especially related to race and social status, can influence dispute outcomes, urging parties to pursue equitable processes.

 Case Studies and Examples from Eden